Experience with ST Microelectronics

 Unattended Point-of-Sale Kiosk Controller

 This client sells rugged kiosks that are consumer-facing, allowing a customer to purchase a service in unattended mode.
 Within the kiosk are point-of-sale modules for handling credit cards and cash, and for making change, all interconnected using multiple POS industry-standard serial data interfaces.
+These can be used in various retail settings (check it out), making it easier for customers to navigate their way.
 The board we developed replaced a legacy system, which was based on an older under-powered single board computer, with a Raspberry Pi.
 The RPi 3B features a Broadcom ARM Cortex A53 processor, operating at 1.2 GHz, running Linux.
 We included an STM32F072 ARM Cortex M0 microcontroller for handling power mode control, some of the POS serial interfaces, and other real-time tasks.

 Automotive Data Converter for LIN